komuw/django-api-lambda/Readme.md

 ## AWS policy
 `up` requires a [policy](https://up.docs.apex.sh/#aws_credentials.iam_policy_for_up_cli) to access various resources.
-Also the user you created for the `` profile will require policy access to dynamoDB.
+Also the user you created for the `up` profile will require policy access to dynamoDB.
 Those two policies can be combined into:
 ```bash
 {